Hardware-efficient entangled measurements for variational quantum algorithms: Hardware-efficient grouping

 Multiple Pauli strings can be evaluated simultaneously with a single TPB.
 In this case, we say that they are \textit{compatible} with that TPB.
 For example, the 3-qubit Pauli strings $XIZ$ and $XYZ$ are compatible with TPB $\mathcal{X} \otimes \mathcal{Y} \otimes \mathcal{Z}$.
 This property allows us to define a grouping method \cite{bravyi2017}, which consists of searching for the smallest set of TPB that can be used to evaluate the expected value of $H$.
 Finding the best TPB grouping for a given Hamiltonian is equivalent to finding the best coloring for its Pauli graph, which is NP-Complete \cite{ColoringSurvey, yen2020measuring}.

 One can go beyond the TPB grouping and measure the expected value of $H$ with fewer groups thanks to EM, that is, measuring after an entangling operation.
-In \cite{hamamura2020efficient} the authors proposed a heuristic algorithm to construct groups using EM between pairs of qubits (see Appendix \ref{sec:ApenMeasurments}).
-The EM grouping proved to be more efficient than the TPB grouping, significantly reducing the number of measurements and the uncertainty on the evaluation of the observables.
+In \cite{hamamura2020efficient} the authors proposed a heuristic algorithm to construct groups using EM between pairs of qubits (see Appendix~\ref{sec:ApenMeasurments} \cite{suppl}).
+The EM grouping proved to be more efficient than the TPB grouping, significantly reducing the number of measurements and the uncertainty in the evaluation of the observables.
 One drawback of this approach is that it neglects the error of entangling gates in NISQ devices, and hence it might actually worsen the results in some scenarios.
 This is particularly pronounced when performing entangling operations between nonphysically connected qubits, since these require the usage of mediating qubit---and hence additional entangling gates---that increase the depth and thus the error of the circuits.

-As a solution to this problem, we propose three heuristic algorithms to group Pauli strings with HEEM (see Appendix \ref{algGrouping}).
+As a solution to this problem, we propose three heuristic algorithms to group Pauli strings with HEEM (see Appendix~\ref{algGrouping} \cite{suppl}).
 These algorithms introduce two important improvements to the algorithm proposed by Hamamura \textit{et al.} \cite{hamamura2020efficient}.
-First, the algorithms check whether two Pauli strings are simultaneously measurable by an EM given the connectivity of a device (Algorithm~\ref{Alg:assignMeas}), isolating from all possible EM only those that are hardware efficient.
-Second, since the groups obtained by our algorithms or by Hamamura's algorithms depend on the order followed by several loops, we introduce three algorithms with different ordering between each order.
+First, the algorithms check whether two Pauli strings are simultaneously measurable by an EM given the connectivity of a device, isolating from all possible EM only those that are hardware efficient.
+Second, since the groups obtained by our algorithms or by Hamamura's algorithms depend on the orders followed by several loops, we introduce three algorithms to choose these orders.
 This is explained in the next section.